-We have adequate liquidity as of June 30, 2021, with unrestricted cash balances of \$583 million, an unsecured revolving credit facility with an unused capacity of \$375 million and \$67 million of available capacity in our secured revolving credit facilities.
-During 2021, in addition to entering into our \$400 million unsecured revolving credit facility, we have issued \$103 million in equity, and issued \$1 billion in senior unsecured notes, with \$500 million being used to redeem our 2024 senior unsecured notes.
-As of June 30, 2021, we had \$453 million of non-recourse borrowings.
-We have \$1.8 billion of senior unsecured notes and \$294 million of convertible notes outstanding.
+We have adequate liquidity as of March 31, 2022, with unrestricted cash balances of \$133 million, an unsecured revolving credit facility with an unused capacity of \$550 million, \$24 million of available capacity in our secured revolving credit facilities, and \$25 million available capacity in our green commercial paper program.
+During 2022, we have issued \$50 million in equity.
+In March 2022, \$8 million of our 2022 Senior Convertible Notes were converted into 282,678 shares of common stock, with the remaining notes redeemed for cash of \$0.5 million.
+As of March 31, 2022, we had \$434 million of non-recourse borrowings, \$1.8 billion of senior unsecured notes and \$144 million of convertible notes outstanding.
+In April 2022, we issued \$200 million principal amount of senior convertible notes which mature in 2025, have a 0.00% coupon and accrete to a premium at maturity at an effective rate of 3.25% annually.
+For further information, see Note 8 to our financial statements of this Form 10-Q.

 We also continue to utilize off-balance sheet securitization transactions, where we transfer the loans or other assets we originate to securitization trusts or other bankruptcy remote special purpose funding vehicles that are not consolidated on our balance sheet.
-We have continued to complete gain on sale securitization transactions with large institutional investors such as life insurance companies.
-As of June 30, 2021, the outstanding principal balance of our assets financed through the use of these off-balance sheet transactions was approximately \$5.0 billion.
+We have continued to complete off-balance sheet securitization transactions with large institutional investors such as life insurance companies.
+As of March 31, 2022, the outstanding balance of our assets financed through the use of these off-balance sheet transactions was approximately \$5.3 billion.

-In addition to general operational obligations, which are typically paid as incurred, and dividends, which are declared by our board of directors quarterly, we will have future cash needs related to the maturity of the non-amortizing balances of our Senior Unsecured Notes and the balances of our credit facilities.
+In addition to general operational obligations, which are typically paid as incurred, and dividends, which are declared by our board of directors quarterly, we will have future cash needs related to the maturity of the non-amortizing balances of our Senior Unsecured Notes and the balances of our short-term commercial paper issuances and revolving credit facilities.
 We also have maturities related to our non-recourse debt and Senior Convertible Notes.
 However, as it relates to the non-recourse debt, to the extent there are not sufficient cash flows received from those investments pledged as collateral, the investor has no recourse against other corporate assets to recover any shortfalls and corporate cash contributions would not be required.
-As it relates to the Senior Convertible Notes, it is possible those obligations will be settled with the issuance of shares.
-For further information on non-recourse debt and our Senior Convertible Notes, see Note 8 to our financial statements of this Form 10-Q.
+As it relates to the Senior Convertible Notes, those obligations may be settled prior to maturity with the issuance of shares or a restructuring of the debt or at maturity with cash.
+For further information on our long-term debt, see Note 8 to our financial statements of this Form 10-Q.